 Even though my official retirement date will likely be on my deathbed, it seems like a good time to consider a retirement date from corporate life.

 Who knows what the game plan will look like after that?
 It could include financial coaching, driving for Uber, coaching a high school or college baseball team, investing in real estate, or whatever opportunity.

 The thing is, I don’t want to have the pressure of doing any of these things while having to worry about making a living from them.
 If I get paid, great, but with a family, I am responsible for taking care of myself and them.
 So I will not put myself first above what is best for them.
 What is best for them and me is to continue doing what I’m doing for the foreseeable future.

 With all that being said, I’m approaching 40, and the time has come to start thinking about a retirement date.
 Of course, that doesn’t mean I have to retire at that date, but it is something to work towards.

 Is Retiring at Age 55 Early Retirement?

-For me that magic date is 55 years old.
+For me, that magic date is 55 years old.

 There are a few reasons why this date makes sense.

 - We Should Have Enough Money: One surprise after going through this thought exercise was finding out that we are Coast FI.
 Coast FI is when you have enough saved up to where projected compounding will result in becoming financially independent at some point in the future.
 Now, this is heavily reliant on future stock market growth.
-If the stock market takes a huge long term dive or becomes stagnant, these numbers would look much different.
-At the same time, it’s encouraging to know that even with a relatively average growth rate of 7% we would be comfortably FI by 62 and would have nearly enough at 55 years old to where just a little extra income could hold us over.
-Keep in mind this means never investing another dime when the reality is that I have 15+ years to continue investing which will make a retirement at 55 comfortable.
+If the stock market takes a huge long-term dive or becomes stagnant, these numbers would look much different.
+At the same time, it’s encouraging to know that even with a relatively average growth rate of 7%, we would be comfortably FI by 62 and would have nearly enough at 55 years old to where just a little extra income could hold us over.
+Keep in mind this means never investing another dime when the reality is that I have 15+ years to continue investing, which will make retirement at 55 comfortable.